 Notice of Availability.
 Early-Bird Discount extended until May 1.
-The Pennsylvania National Guard Associations (PNGAS) and the Pennsylvania National Guard Foundation (PNGF) announce that pre-orders for the limited edition, fine-art prints of “Saluting Washington,” by Larry Selman, are now being accepted.
+The Pennsylvania National Guard Associations (PNGAS) and the Pennsylvania National Guard Foundation (PNGF) announce that orders for the limited edition, fine-art prints of “Saluting Washington,” by Larry Selman, are now being accepted.
 All prints are signed and numbered by the artist and accompanied by a Certificate of Authenticity.
 The completed original artwork was unveiled on January 13, 2015, at Edward Martin Hall, the Headquarters of the he Department of Military and Veterans Affairs at Fort Indiantown Gap.

 Prints are published by American Arts and Antiques.
 Prints will be delivered in March or April 2015.
-Preorders (before March 1) receive a 10% discount.
+Early-Bird orders (before May 1) receive a 10% discount.
 All proceeds from the prints benefit the PNGF’s G2G program to help PNG Soldiers and Airmen in need.
 Your donation to acquire one of these prints furthers the charitable purposes of thee PNGF, which is an IRS-regognized charitable organization under Section 501(c)(3) of the Internal Revenue Code.